Guitar FX BOX - FAQ and TROUBLESHOOTING

 2. Use only real hardware MIDI devices.
 Avoid using software midi synthesizer devices as these can be very CPU time consuming.
 If your sound card is mixing some extra MIDI voices in software see sound card documentation for info how to disable this feature or reduce number of software voices.

-3. Disable player visualisations or anything similar that uses CPU.
+3. Disable player visualizations or anything similar that uses CPU.

 - What cable and connector do I need to connect my guitar to a PC?